Arhum-Ali-Haider/email_task/README.md

 5. Goto the webpage http://localhost:3000/ (incase if other port number please use your port number instead of 3000)

    TEST SOLUTION 🎊

+   Important: This was implemented just to test the process for my own understanding.
+There are many thing that could be improved but i thought i should provide this raw code just to give you an idea how i usually learn somehting new and test it for my understanding when i am curious.